danisla/dockerfiles/wireshark/README.md

 To use this example do the following:

 1. Edit the `docker-compose.override.yml` file and add the details for running your app.
 The service name must be `app` to work with the main `docker-compose.yml` file.
+Alternatively, you can set the `APP_NAME` env variable to the name of your running container and the wireshark container will connect to that.

 2. Run the VNC desktop container so you can see wireshark.